0xkohi/0xkohi.github.io/content/posts/prometei_crypto.md

 There were too many systemd errors, so I executed it in a Virtual Machine instead in order to see more things on the processes and the network traffic.

 By starting service.uplugplay with systemctl, we can follow its activity.
-Regarding the open ports, we see that uplugplay is listening on TCP port 89 and many other UPD ports.
+Regarding the open ports, we see that uplugplay is listening on TCP port 89 and many other UDP ports.
 ![alt text](/images/prometei-43.png)

 Now I can try communicating with it locally, I have a first terminal with tcpdump running, listening on port 89, and a second terminal sending the command we saw during the static analysis (start_mining, stop_mining, etc) with ncat.
 My first try was with start_mining and we see that it works pretty good :